 In 2002, the coordination of social security systems was regulated under the Swiss-EU Agreement on the free movement of persons and the EFTA Convention.
 Accordingly, the requirement to obtain health insurance is based on the place-of-work principle.
 Anyone working in Switzerland, as well as non-working family members, is required to take out Swiss health insurance.

-Beginning and end of cover
+Beginning and end of compulsory health insurance

-Cross-border commuters insured in France and enjoying the Swiss health-insurance exemption right must complete the form below “Choice of health-insurance system” and return it, signed by the French Caisse primaire d’assurance-maladie (CPAM), to the relevant authority in the canton in which they work within 3 months.
-Persons insured in Switzerland who move to France and decide to take out health insurance there must rapidly send a copy of this form, signed by the CPAM, to their Swiss health insurer in order to terminate their cover in Switzerland.
+Cross-border commuters who are insured in France and have this option available must, within 3 months, complete the “Choice of health insurance system” form (see below) and return it, signed by the French Caisse primaire d’assurance-maladie (CPAM), to the relevant authority in the canton where they work.
+Persons who are insured, and continue to work, in Switzerland but who move to France and wish to obtain health insurance there must, without delay, send a copy of this form, signed by the CPAM, to the Swiss health insurer, so that their insurance in Switzerland can be terminated.

-Cross-border commuters from other (non-EU/EFTA) countries
+Cross-border commuters from non-EU/EFTA countries

-Last modification 27.08.2018
+Last modification 04.03.2021